kthpanor/vlxman/_sources/docs/embedding.md

 }
 \end{equation*}

-The Merz–Kollman scheme minimizes the squared norm difference between these two quantities evaluated on a set of grid points in the solvent-accessible region of the molecule with respect to variations in the partial charges and a constraint of a conservation of the total molecular charge.
+The Merz–Kollman scheme minimizes the squared norm difference between these two quantities evaluated on a set of grid points in the solvent-accessible region of the molecule with respect to variations in the partial charges and a constraint of a conservation of the total molecular charge – the grid points are distributed on successive layers of scaled van der Waals surfaces.
 This measure is referred to as the figure-of-merit

 \begin{equation*}
 \chi_{\mathrm{esp}}^2 = \sum_a \bigl(V(\boldsymbol{r}_a) - \widetilde{V}(\boldsymbol{r}_a)\bigl)^2